 52. What type of documents do we have to submit to support our survey?

-Documents such as electricity bills, pictures of students measuring floor area and opening area for Task 2 Air Section, pictures of two dustbins inside/outside each class for Task on Segregation in Waste Section, etc. can be uploaded to authenticate your report.
+Documents such as electricity bills, pictures of students measuring floor area and opening area for Task 2 Air Section, pictures of two dustbins inside/outside each class for Task on Segregation in Waste Section, pictures of solar panels in Energy section, pictures of green landscaped area in Land section, etc. can be uploaded to authenticate your report.

 Submitting the form and results

 53. Can we have a paperless GSP Audit?
 Is there a need for a hard copy to be sent?

 We certainly can and GSP Audit is now paperless!
 One of the reasons that the GSP Audit has gone online is to save paper.
 We want that all schools to submit their Audit report online.
 If all schools submit online, imagine the number of trees that will be saved, transportation fuel that will be saved.
 Going ‘paperless’ has many benefits.
 GSP doesn’t accept hard copy since 2015

 54. To whom are we supposed to send the GSP report to?
 By when?

 As said earlier the GSP Audit is now available online and submission of the audit is also online.
 Please do not send us any reports.